Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 Material-Specific Gas Choices

-Whether you’re targeting cut quality, speed, or cost, select plasma gases by base metal, thickness, and current range, then validate to OEM flow/pressure specs.
-Match gas chemistry to objectives: use nitrogen when plasma cutting aluminum and stainless where an inert gas minimizes oxidation and dross formation.
+Match gas chemistry to your objectives.
+Use nitrogen when cutting aluminum and stainless, where an inert gas minimizes oxidation and dross formation.
 Nitrogen delivers high cut quality, tight kerf, and extended consumable life, especially on thicker sections.
-For carbon steel, compressed air is acceptable but may raise dross and edge tint.
-Blend nitrogen with secondary gases (air or CO2) to stabilize the arc and refine edges.

 Material/Thickness Recommended Gas Setup